tonypony220/starknet-devnet/README.md

 ## Postman integration

-Postman is a Starknet utility that allows testing L1 <> L2 interactions.
+Postman is a Starknet utility that allows testing L1 <> L2 interaction.
 To utilize this, you can use [`starknet-hardhat-plugin`](https://github.com/Shard-Labs/starknet-hardhat-plugin), as witnessed in [this example](https://github.com/Shard-Labs/starknet-hardhat-example/blob/master/test/postman.test.ts).
 Or you can directly interact with the two Postman-specific endpoints:

 - Load a `StarknetMockMessaging` contract.
 The `address` parameter is optional; if provided, the `StarknetMockMessaging` contract will be fetched from that address, otherwise a new one will be deployed: